5 Reasons You Can’t Let Tendonitis Go Untreated

 Your chiropractor will do a complete exam and will most likely order x-rays to determine if the pain you are experiencing is tendonitis or possibly some other type of joint problem.

-Since chiropractors do more than just treat the symptoms, they will look at your entire body and lifestyle to discover the root of the problem, thereby preventing tendonitis from reoccurring and allowing it to become chronic.
+Since chiropractors do more than treat the symptoms, they will look at your entire body and lifestyle to discover the root of the problem, thereby preventing tendonitis from reoccurring and allowing it to become chronic.

-The doctor might suggest ergonomic changes to your workstation, offer you advice regarding appropriate anti-inflammatory supplements to lower the inflammation levels surrounding the tendon, or could refer you to a different specialist if you have other issues that fall outside of their range of practice.
+The doctor might suggest ergonomic changes to your workstation, offer you advice regarding appropriate anti-inflammatory supplements to lower the inflammation levels surrounding the tendon, or refer you to a different specialist if you have other issues that fall outside their range of practice.

 Chiropractors are highly skilled specialists in the musculoskeletal aspect of the body.
 They are your best option when it comes to healing tendonitis quickly.